Recruitment Metrics

 In our experience, a big part of high attrition rates is often failing to work on your Employer Brand.
 We've written this article on Employer Brand if you feel like yours could use some work.

 To calculate the attrition rate, divide the number of employees who left during a given time period by the average number of employees during that same period.
 Multiply the result by 100 to get the attrition rate percentage.
-This metric can be further analyzed by differentiating voluntary and involuntary attrition, as well as categorizing it by department or job level to identify specific areas of concern.
+This metric can be further analyzed by differentiating voluntary and involuntary attrition and categorizing it by department or job level to identify specific areas of concern.

 "Reducing attrition rate requires a holistic approach that addresses the root causes of turnover, focuses on creating a positive work environment, and closely monitors Employee Value Propositions.